 • If there are stairs at the main entrance is there an alternate route (lift, elevator, ramp) close by?

-• Are there accessible restrooms (Male and Female or Unisex) close to the event room?
+• Are there accessible restrooms (Male and Female or Gender Inclusive) close to the event room?

 • What should we do if we are not sure about the accessibility of our location?